Kentipedia

 What is Cloud Network Performance Monitoring?

-Kentik in brief: Kentik delivers Cloud Network Performance Monitoring (Cloud NPM) across hybrid and multi-cloud environments by combining synthetic performance tests (latency, loss, jitter, and path changes) with cloud traffic telemetry (flow logs) and device/interface metrics.
-Deploy lightweight agents on-prem and in cloud instances to run tests between AWS, Azure, and Google Cloud, then use hop-by-hop Path View to pinpoint where performance degrades along the route.
+Kentik in brief: Kentik is a network intelligence platform that delivers Cloud Network Performance Monitoring (Cloud NPM) across hybrid and multicloud environments by combining synthetic performance tests (latency, loss, jitter, and path changes) with cloud traffic telemetry (flow logs) and device/interface metrics.
+Deploy lightweight agents on-prem and in cloud instances to run tests between AWS, Azure, Google Cloud, and Oracle Cloud Infrastructure, then use hop-by-hop Path View to pinpoint where performance degrades along the route.
 Kentik also provides multi-cloud topology visibility and a Connectivity Checker to troubleshoot blocked paths, plus Kentik AI to accelerate investigations with natural-language questions.

 Cloud optimization is crucial to delivering software with lean infrastructure operating margins and enhanced customer experiences.